 14. Breathe: Make time, at least a few times a day, to oxygenate as deeply as you can, for a full five breaths, in and out.
 Everyone knows deep breaths are calming, but they also legitimately help stress.

-15. Ask for help: Many women aren’t used to reaching out for help in any situation, especially one that’s supposed to be so amazing and special (that’s early motherhood by the way).
+15. Ask for help: Many parents aren’t used to reaching out for help in any situation, especially one that’s supposed to be so amazing and special.
 But there is no shame in asking your loved ones for what you need…or just asking them to pay special attention to you.
-You might need someone to bring over dinner, or grab you a latte, or pick up a new kind of bottle at Target.
+You might need someone to bring over dinner, or grab you some more pads, or pick up a new kind of bottle at Target.
 You might just need to cry and be heard.
 You might need someone to hold your baby while you shower.
 But please, don’t be afraid or ashamed to ask for help, and to be clear and strong in articulating exactly the kind of help you need.

 17. Be kind: The person you should be kind to during the postpartum period is yourself.
 The most important thing you can do when you have a newborn is take it one day at a time and release yourself from expectations: your own, your partner’s, your family’s, society’s.
 You are doing what you need to do it.
 You are doing it.
 You are enough.
 Tell yourself this every day and make sure you are treating yourself—the only one you ever get—with radical kindness and forgiveness.